-Welcome to SJSU Department of Health Science and Recreation!
+Welcome to SJSU Department of Public Health and Recreation (PHR)!

-Our mission (which is currently being refined through our strategic planning process) is to prepare leaders and practitioners who promote health and improve the environments in which we live, work, learn, and play.
-We strive to embrace a Teacher-Scholar-Practitioner Model through student, alumni, faculty, and community engagement to advance practices in public health and recreation fields.
-Our focus is on communities and populations, and the people, policies, environments, resources, supports and opportunities that create the optimal, meaningful conditions for health and wellness for all.
+With our slogan of "Achieving Health and Wellbeing for All," we are committed to preparing leaders who promote health and improve the environments in which we live, work, learn, and play.
+We strive to embrace a Teacher-Scholar-Practitioner Model through student, alumni, faculty, and community engagement to advance policies and practices in public health and recreation fields.

 This is a very exciting, important time for further building our community of SJSU PHR Department.
 Along with their commitment to quality education, our experienced faculty members are involved in innovative research and community projects.
 Our talented students are diverse, passionate, and deeply engaged in the classroom and the community, for example, through internships and community-service learning.
 Our alumni are among the leaders of the public health and recreation workforce within all sectors, not only here in Northern California, but nationally and globally, as well.